pratikgajjar/go-backend.how/content/posts/pre-owned-car-platform-with-valkey-part-2.md

         ]
 ```

-In views.py, this gets executed with each request where internally django will apply the filters to the queryset, paginate and serialize the objects into JSON response.
+In views.py, we define how to process the request.
+Here below viewset gets executed with each request where internally django will apply the filters to the queryset, paginate and serialize the objects into JSON response.

 ```py
 from rest_framework import viewsets, mixins